SkylineCommunications/dataminer-docs/release-notes/Class_Library/SLC_RN_ClassLibrary_REV000.md

 The Class Library now supports the retrieval of information from the following SNMP connections as well as the creation of elements with these types of connections:

 - SNMPv1 connections
 - SNMPv2 connections
 - SNMPv3 connections
 - Virtual connections

 ### 1.1.2.4

-#### Deserialization would fail when “System.” classes were used \[ID_25933\]
+#### Deserialization would fail when 'System.' classes were used \[ID_25933\]

-In some cases, collection interface deserialization could fail if some of the classes were “System.” classes located in System.dll.
+In some cases, collection interface deserialization could fail if some of the classes were 'System.' classes located in System.dll.

 Deserialization now supports classes located in both System.Core.dll and System.dll.